pwnpope/C-code-review/README.md

 # C-code-review
-I curated this list of resources, examples and notes when I was starting my interview process years ago.
+I curated this list of resources, examples and notes when I was starting my interview process for vulnerability researcher roles years ago.